azagniotov/stubby4j/docs/REQUEST_PROXYING.md

 #### strategy (`required`)

 Describes how the request to-be-proxied should be proxied.
-Currently only `as-is` strategy is supported, which means that request will be proxied without any changes/modifications before being sent to the proxy service.
+Currently only the following strategy values are supported:
+* `as-is`: no changes/modifications will be applied to the request before proxying it
+* `additive`: additive changes will be applied to the request, before proxying it.
+The additive changes currently supported are setting of additional HTTP headers using the `headers` property on the `proxy-config` object.

 In the future enhancements to the request proxying functionality, more strategies will be supported.

 #### properties (`required`)

-Describes the properties of the proxy, e.g.: endpoint, headers, etc. Currently only `endpoint` property is supported.
+Describes the properties of the proxy, e.g.: endpoint, etc. Currently only `endpoint` property is supported.
 In the future enhancements to the request proxying functionality, more properties will be supported.

 #### endpoint (`required`)